rach0022/tundra/README.md

 ## Cold Climate Dating App

 #### Bugs to Fix:
-- [ ] Uncaught TypeError: Cannot read property 'removeChild' of null | Happens every 5 or 6 swipes, so somehting involving the fetch the order of how i remove the cards
+- [ ] Uncaught TypeError: Cannot read property 'removeChild' of null | Happens every 5 or 6 swipes, so something involving the fetch the order of how I remove the cards (or when)
-- [ ] figure out why duplicate profiles are being shown (corresponding profile will display the second time, but will show information on two cards) when switching the gender paramter
+- [x] figure out why duplicate profiles are being shown (corresponding profile will display the second time, but will show information on two cards) when switching the gender paramter (SOLUTION: stop calling the getNewProfiles() because it is already called when we call remove card after nuking the array)
 - [x] figure out why when swiping multiple swipes will be registered and multiple cards are created
 - [x] figure out why switching the gender paramater does not remove the cards but adds more cards to the stack
 - [x] find out why removing a card will show the first card again (only the first swiped card) (made sure to build new card after removing from array)